 Setting your mind must include prayer.
 Jesus told His disciples on the night of His betrayal, “Watch and pray that you may not enter into temptation.
 The spirit indeed is willing, but the flesh is weak” (Matt.
 26:41, Mark 14:38).
 Jesus warned His disciples, and yet that night, they all fled when they said that they would not (Mark 14:26-31).
 As Luke’s Gospel describes, Jesus said, “Pray that you may not enter into temptation” (Luke 22:40, 46).
 Was Jesus wrong about prayer?!
 These are not useless words!
 Would prayer have helped deliver these disciples?
 Yes, it would.
 If prayer against temptation was not useful and powerful, why would Jesus have commanded His disciples to pray?
 What if they would have prayed 3 times that night?
 Take an example in this to pray constantly (1 Thess.
 5:17).
 Wake up praying against temptation, pray throughout the day, and pray before bed.
 Do this for the rest of your life and do this in setting your mind on the Spirit.
 Christ taught His followers to pray, “Bring us not into temptation” (Matt.
 6:13, Luke 11:4).

 Set your mind to make no provision for the flesh to fulfill its lust (Rom.
 13:13-14).
-Find a way to stay away from private temptations.
+Set up a perimeter in your mind and in your life.
+Find a way to stay away from private temptations for secret sins.
 Remember Solomon’s warning to not go near the street of the adulterous woman at night (Prov.
 7).
 Make no way for private and hidden sins.
 Romans 13:13-14 states,

 “Let us walk properly, as in the day, not in revelry and drunkenness, not in lewdness and lust, not in strife and envy.
 But put on the Lord Jesus Christ, and make no provision for the flesh, to fulfill its lusts.”